 What size grants do you make?

-Yes we do, our national charity partner is Help for Heroes.
-Please see our charity of the year section for more details on this.
+Yes we do, our national charity partner is Mind, the leading mental health charity across England and Wales.
+The Moto Foundation also supports SAMH (Scottish Association for Mental Health), across Scotland.
+Please see our National Charity Partner section for more details on this.

 Can I talk to someone in person?